Description of Major

 (f) Course offered only through the Florence study-abroad program

-(r) Course offered only through the Resort and Vacation Rental Management program
+(c) Course offered only through the Costa Rica study-abroad program

 (w) Upper-division writing course